notaryproject/notaryproject.dev/content/en/blog/2024/announcing-notation-v1-2.md

 ## Get started with Notation v1.2.0

-You can follow the [quick start](/docs/quickstart-guides/quickstart-sign-image-artifact/) to try Notation v1.2.0 for basic signing and verification workflow.
+You can follow the [quick start guide](/docs/quickstart-guides/quickstart-sign-image-artifact/) to try Notation v1.2.0 for basic signing and verification workflow.

 ## What's next